helenamin/Perth-City-Properties/README.md

 ## Analysis

 #### Suburbs' Characteristics
-- Crawley and Nedlands have more landed properties and a higher average price compared with the other 4 suburbs.
+- Crawley and Nedlands have properties with more land size and a higher average price compared with the other 4 suburbs.

 ![Suburb Characteristics Dashboard](static/images/suburb_characteristics.png)